pandas-dev/pandas/doc/source/gotchas.rst

 Compared with standard Python sequence slicing in which the slice endpoint is not inclusive, label-based slicing in pandas **is inclusive**.
-The primary reason for this is that it is often not possible to easily the "successor" or next element after a particular label in an index.
+The primary reason for this is that it is often not possible to easily determine the "successor" or next element after a particular label in an index.
 For example, consider the following Series:

 .. ipython:: python